 To offer this qualification, new centres will need to gain both centre and qualification approval.
-Please refer to Error!
-Reference source not found. for further information.
+Please refer to Appendix 2 Obtaining centre and qualification approval for further information.

 Existing City & Guilds centres

 To offer this qualification, centres already approved to deliver City & Guilds qualifications will need to gain qualification approval.
 Please refer to Appendix 2 for further information.